replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 ![Customer Details](../assets/new-customer-details.png)

 You should also specify that they are a trial customer, so select the "Trial" option for the customer type and save your changes.
-We're using a new prospect trialing our software to set up later parts of the lab.
 The process will be the same for a new paid customer with a longer expiration date and a "Paid" license type.